isomerpages/mse-zerowaste/_zero-waste/chapter-1-towards-a-zero-waste-nation/the-case-for-zero-waste.md

 ---
-title: 'The case for Zero Waste'
+title: The case for Zero Waste
 permalink: /zero-waste-masterplan/chapter1/case-for-zero-waste/
-breadcrumb: 'Zero Waste Masterplan - Chapter 1 - Towards a Zero Waste Nation'
+breadcrumb: Zero Waste Masterplan - Chapter 1 - Towards a Zero Waste Nation
-third_nav_title: 'Chapter 1 - Towards a Zero Waste Nation'
+third_nav_title: Chapter 1 - Towards a Zero Waste Nation
+variant: markdown
 ---
 ### At the heart of Singapore’s rapid development lies an inconvenient question: Is it sustainable?

 Resources around the world are being used up far faster than they are replenished, and the burning of fossil fuels has caused the build-up of greenhouse gases and rising global temperatures.